 A participant may complete coursework for any semester/term that began while they were eligible.
 Any refund due from the university or amount owed to the university for the IU Tuition Benefit will be paid or collected after the end of the semester/term.
 In the event that you pass away while eligible, your eligible dependents may receive the IU Tuition Benefit, the same as if you were still employed.

-The participant must make sure that a forwarding address is on file with IU Human Resources.
-This will ensure that any billings that are necessary or any refunds that are due are forwarded to the participant at the correct address.
+Make sure a forwarding address is on file with IU Human Resources.
+This will ensure that any billings that are necessary or any refunds that are due are forwarded to the correct address.

 SEPARATION PAY